pythonjobs/jobs/README.md

 Full job description here, in Markdown format
 ```

-The easiest way to add the job is to (create a new file in our repo)[https://github.com/pythonjobs/jobs/new/master/jobs], and simply paste in the text of your job ad.
+The easiest way to add the job is to [create a new file in our repo](https://github.com/pythonjobs/jobs/new/master/jobs), and simply paste in the text of your job ad.

+When you've finished edting you can choose a sensible name for the file.
+Good names usually include your company (or agnency) name along with a helpful reference.
+Examples of sensible names include:

+* baml_london_contract_12345.html
+* foocorp_houston_tx_django_0.html

-When you've finished edting you can make a pull-request directly from the web form.
+Next make a pull-request directly from the web form.

-When each pull request is submitted, it gets validated, and then manually reviewed, before being added to the site.
+When a pull request is submitted, it gets validated, and then manually reviewed, before being added to the site.
 If the validation fails you will get a message via GitHub.

 You can edit the file again, and resubmit.

+If you know how to use Git you can also clone this repo, and use the normal GitHub pull-request process.

 # Frequently Asked Questions